Best Way To Get Rid of Voles

 Additionally, you can use Mole & Vole Castor Oil Repellent concentrate (mixed with water) to cover up to 5,000 square feet of lawn and garden.

-You should re-apply the spray every week or so, particularly if there has been raining.
+You should re-apply the spray every week, particularly if it rains.
 It works well to steer voles away from your lawn as they look for new homes.

 How To Kill Voles

-As the “catch-and-release (humane) method may not eliminate your vole problems, You can use mouse-like methods for the extermination and the quick dispatch of voles.
+While the “catch-and-release” (humane) method may not eliminate your vole problems, you can use mouse-like methods to exterminate and dispatch voles quickly.

 Traditional mouse traps are very efficient and inexpensive for trapping and killing voles in those cases.

-Caution: Mouse traps will kill voles but should be well-positioned away from areas where people or animals walk or wander since they could injure people’s toes and pets’ paws.
+Caution: Mouse traps will kill voles, but they should be well-positioned away from areas where people or animals walk or wander, as they could injure people’s toes and pets’ paws.

 Additionally, you can use poisonous “Bait Stations” to kill voles.
-Voles eat the bait, digest the poison and die quickly.
-Be sure that the bait stations you use are designed with a Lock and Key preventing child access to the bait.
+Voles eat the bait, digest the poison, and die quickly.
+Be sure that the bait stations you use are designed with a Lock and key to prevent child access to the bait.

 Place “Bait Stations” Before Winter

-Many ask, “How to Get rid of Voles in Winter” because of those dreadful tracks they find in their yard every spring.
+Many ask, “How do you Get rid of Voles in Winter?” because of those dreadful tracks they find in their yard every spring.

 Optional Humane Trap Method: Using “Vole Traps”